Oil and Gas Terms Beginning with “F” — Page 2

 faultnoun

-What Is a Fault?
-A fault is a planar or curved fracture in brittle rock across which the two opposing blocks have moved relative to each other, driven by tectonic stress.
-Fault geometry, displacement magnitude, and… Read more →
+A fault is a planar fracture or zone of fractures in rock across which the two sides have moved relative to each other.
+The movement is driven by tectonic stress and can range from centimetres to hundreds of kilometres.… Read more →

 felsicnoun